cloud-gov/cg-site/_docs/orgs-spaces/limits.md

 You can use the following `cf` CLI plugins to help identify the right quota to set for your org.
 They are available from the _CF-Community_ plugin site: `cf add-plugin-repo CF-Community https://plugins.cloudfoundry.org/`

-- The [Usage Report plugin](https://github.com/krujos/usagereport-plugin) gives you a report of how your quota is used across visible organizations and spaces.
+- The [report-usgae plugin](https://github.com/aegershman/cf-report-usage-plugin) gives you a report of how your quota is used across visible organizations and spaces.
 To install: `cf install-plugin 'Usage Report' -r CF-Community`

 - The [Statistics plugin](https://github.com/swisscom/cf-statistics-plugin) gives you real-time visibility of the actual memory usage for each application instance compared to the memory limit.
 To install: `cf install-plugin Statistics -r CF-Community`